The ultimate 3 to 10-day Tulum itinerary for first-timers

 How much money should I take to Tulum for a week?

-That is impossible to answer because it depends very much on your budget and where and what you like to eat and how many souvenirs you want to buy.
+That is impossible to answer because it depends very much on your budget where and what you like to eat and how many souvenirs you want to buy.

 You can find tacos on the street for as cheap as 2 USD and a meal in a restaurant for 100 USD per person.